Nursaadet/bootstrap-proje/README.md

 # Bootstrap Project

-Our goal in this project is to create a web page using bootstrap 5 at a basic level.
+My goal in this project is to create a web page using bootstrap 5 at a basic level.
-Use the photos you found on the internet in the project solution.

 ## Authors